 William "was a lifelong resident of Connellsville and prior to his retirement he worked as a millwright for the Connellsville Mining Supply Co.," said the Daily Courier.
 "He was a member of the Connellsville American Legion and the Connellsville Moose Lodge."

-The Koosers had nine children -- William T. Kooser, Dale R. Kooser, Franklin A. Kooser, Donald Kooser, Hazel Oldland, Barbara Pericho, Deborah Hough, Kimberly Welsh and Marcia Shroyer.
+The Koosers together produced a family of nine children -- William T. Kooser, Dale Richard Kooser, Franklin Albert Kooser Sr., Donald Blane Kooser Sr., Hazel Oldland, Barbara Pericho, Deborah Hough, Kimberly Welsh and Marcia Shroyer.

 Sadly, Grace died in 1987.